Kylie Minogue brings back Charlene in plug to lure Brexit-weary tourists

 It’s been over a decade since the controversial ‘Where the Bloody Hell are You?’ ad.
 But as last week’s hunt for a missing Scott Morrison showed, the phrase has remained firmly in the minds of Australians.

 Now Tourism Australia has launched another cheeky video it hopes will be just as memorable – but without the controversy.
-But already the campaign shows signs of being perceived as just as cringeworthy.
+Still, already the campaign shows signs of being perceived as just as cringeworthy.

+It has also drawn criticism from those who think the ad sugar coats current political issues in Australia and is a sparkly, unrealistic portrayal of the country that almost entirely leaves our cities out in the cold.

+In the Matesong musical video written by Offspring’s Eddie Perfect, Minogue journeys through different Australian settings including lying under a car in the guise of 1980s darling Charlene.

+“I had the scrunchie in my hair and everything, oh my God.”

+The Melbourne native, who has lived in London for over 30 years, admitted the perfect beer she poured for the ad at Byron Bay’s Northern Hotel was her first ever: “I just kept thinking … it can’t be that hard.”

-In the “Matesong” musical video, pop superstar Minogue journeys through different Australian settings and even briefly brings back her Neighbours character Charlene Robinson.
-She’s joined by comedian Adam Hills and there are cameos from sports stars Shane Warne, Ash Barty and Ian Thorpe.
+Minogue is joined on the video by comedian Adam Hills – well-known in the UK for his The Last Leg talk show – and there are cameos from sports stars Shane Warne, Ash Barty and Ian Thorpe.

+In a departure from his world-beating spin, Warne is seen sending down a medium fast delivery as Minogue fields during backyard cricket.

-“Phew, I can finally talk about this now,” Minogue said after the advertisement screened for the first time on Christmas Day.
+“Phew, I can finally talk about this now,” Minogue said in a promo message after the three-minute video debuted on UK TV in the coveted spot just before the Queen’s Christmas message.

 “It’s been so hard keeping this a secret.